All registrations are done by appointment only. You can make an appointment by visiting www.sfcmc.org and clicking on the “Enrollment” tab.

 Students who have studied with us before but are not enrolled for the current quarter must make a registration appointment to re-register.

 Full payment is due at registration.
 We accept cash, checks, Visa, MasterCard, American Express and Discover.
-If payment is not made, student will be dropped immediately.
 In case of financial hardship, one half of the payment due may be paid at registration, with the balance due by the fifth lesson or class (third lesson or class for Summer Quarter).
 There is a $15 check return fee.

 While we encourage students to attend all of their lessons, classes, and ensembles, an ill child or adult will not perform well and may expose others to communicable illnesses.
 If a child is sneezing, coughing and/or sick enough to stay at home from school, please do not send your child to music lessons.
 Having sick children at CMC creates a hardship for faculty, staff and the community.

 In cases of serious illness or injury, a leave of absence may be arranged by contacting the registrar in writing, with the reason for your leave-of-absence request and the dates for which you would like to request the leave of absence.
 If approved by CMC faculty and administration, credit may be given.

 CMC reserves the right to discontinue a student’s enrollment at any time for reasons including, but not limited to: poor attendance, non-payment of fees, lack of interest, or disruptive behavior.
 If a student is dropped for non-payment of fees, the student might be able to continue the quarter by paying the unpaid balance.